Phetchaburi province: History

+The murals of Wat Ko Kaeo Suttharam in Mueang Phetchaburi district carry a date equivalent to 1734 or 1735.
+Chris Baker and Pasuk Phongpaichit treat it as the only securely dated site in their survey of late Ayutthaya wat murals.
+They record that the donors named in the paintings were men and women living in villages nearby rather than members of the court.
+They caution that most surviving murals have been restored or repainted, probably several times.

+The photographer John Thomson, who visited the area in the 1860s, wrote in an account published in 1875 that the villages near Phetchaburi were home to four or five thousand Lao captives settled there in earlier times.
+He reported that they were permitted to grow rice on crown land without impost but were taxed heavily in other ways, and that they had built the king's palace at their own maintenance.

 Geography

-Phetchaburi is at the north end of the Malay Peninsula, with the Gulf of Thailand to the east and the Tanaosi mountain range forming the boundary to Myanmar.
+Phetchaburi is at the north end of the Malay Peninsula, with the Gulf of Thailand to the east and the Tanaosi mountain range forming the boundary with the Tanintharyi Division of Myanmar.
 Except for these border mountains most of the province is a flat plain.
-With an area of 2915 km2 Kaeng Krachan National Park is Thailand's largest national park, covering nearly half of the province, along with five other national parks, make up region 3 (Phetchaburi branch).
+With an area of 2915 km2, Kaeng Krachan National Park is Thailand's largest national park and covers nearly half of the province.
+It and five others make up region 3 (Phetchaburi branch) of Thailand's protected areas.
 It protects mostly rain forests in the mountains along the boundary to Myanmar, but also the Kaeng Krachan Reservoir is part of the park.
 The total forest area is 3,562 km² or 57.7% of provincial area.
 The only significant river of the province is the Phetchaburi River.